 Since the financial crisis of 2007-2009, there has been a high demand for professionals who have both quantitative skills and an understanding of the risk management environment in which decisions are made.
 The Risk Management and Financial Engineering major provides you access to a wealth of career opportunities in this exciting field.

-- The perspective of a corporate treasurer who is interested in hedging his or her exposure to interest rates, exchange rates and commodity prices
+- the perspective of a corporate treasurer who is interested in hedging his or her exposure to interest rates, exchange rates, commodity prices etc.

-- The perspective of a fund manager who wants to change the nature of his or her exposure to financial markets
+- the perspective of a fund manager who wants to change the nature of his or her exposure to financial markets, and

 "Stocks that enjoy big unexplained jumps in value do considerably worse in the long term."